Observable signature of merging stellar-mass black holes in active galactic nuclei: Discussions

 Third, (c) the breakout emission needs to be bright enough to overshine the host AGN emission and (d) bright enough to be detected by current (and future) facilities.
 However, the probabilities that the breakout emission is brighter than the host AGN emission ($P_{\rm bright}$) and that can be detected by facilities ($P_{\rm det}$) are uncertain and difficult to constrain theoretically as the luminosity is influenced by several uncertain parameters (such as $\epsilon_{\rm{B}}$, $\epsilon_{\rm{e}}$, $f_{\rm acc}$, and $\rho_{\rm AGN}$) and also transients with a high shock Lorentz factor ($\gamma_{\rm sf,f}$), as suggested for GW150914-GBM, are rarer by a factor of ($\sim \gamma_{\rm sf,f}^2$) to be in the beaming direction of the shock.
+On the other hand, GW emission for on-axis events is stronger, which enhances the detection rate of GWs associated with electromagnetic emission beamed in our direction, assuming that the direction of the jet (and the spin of the merger remnant) is perpendicular to the orbital plane of merging binary.

 Finally, (e) black hole mergers need to occur in AGN disks.
 Although this probability ($P_{\rm AGN}$) has been highly debated \citep{Gayathri2021_AGN_O3}, it has been less constrained and ranges from 0 to 1.